 The goal of the NHLBI Progenitor Cell Biology Consortium (PCBC) is to identify and characterize progenitor cell lineages, to direct the differentiation of stem and progenitor cells to desired cell fates, and to develop new strategies to address the unique challenges presented by the transplantation of these cells.

-Funding Opportunity Purpose
+NHLBI Funding Opportunity Announcements (FOA)

 Funding and Research Opportunities